convertigo/convertigo-doc/operating-guide/using-c8o-forms-standalone/index.md

 ```

-## Environment ##
+## Environment
-### C8oForms ###
+### C8oForms
   - Connect to url: [http://**your_server**:28080/convertigo/projects/C8Oforms/DisplayObjects/mobile/index.html](http://localhost:28080/convertigo/projects/C8Oforms/DisplayObjects/mobile/index.html)
-  - To login into **FORMS** you can either [create a new account]() or [setup authentication with active directory](#authentication-active-directory)
+  - To login into **FORMS** you can either [create a new account](#create-a-new-c8oforms-account) or [setup authentication with active directory](#authentication-active-directory)

-### Convertigo Server ###
+### Convertigo Server

   - root url: [http://**your_server**:28080/convertigo/](http://localhost:28080/convertigo/)
   - administration url: [http://**your_server**:28080/convertigo/admin/main.html](http://localhost:28080/convertigo/admin/main.html)<br>login: _admin_  password: _admin_

-### Couchdb fauxton ###
+### Couchdb fauxton

-  - Connect to url: [http://**your_server**:28081/_utils](http://localhost:28081/_utils)<br>login: _admin_  password: _fullsyncpassword_
+  - Connect to url: <a href="http://localhost:28081/_utils">http://your_server:28081/_utils</a><br>login: _admin_  password: _fullsyncpassword_

-### Workspace ###
+### Workspace

 you can find your _workspace_ into folder _c8oforms_standalone_.

-## Create a new c8oforms account ##
+## Create a new c8oforms account
 Go to [convertigo administration](../using-convertigo-administration-console/#accessing-the-administration-console) and login,
-then navigate to test platform, and click on lib_UserManager, execute sequence AddUser with user email and password.
+then navigate to test platform, and click on _lib_UserManager_, execute sequence **AddUser** with user email and password.

+{% include image.html file="guide_img/projectsPageCreateAccountForms.png" caption="Figure: CreateAccount Forms" %}

 Be careful to use an email like "myemail@mail.com".
-If you don't, you won't be able to login...
+If you don't, you won't be able to login.

-## Authentication Active directory ##
+## Authentication Active directory

+{{site.data.alerts.note}}
-Before configuring symboles ensure that you have write right on workspace folder !
+Before configuring symbols ensure that you have write rights on workspace folder.
+{{site.data.alerts.end}}

-You have to configure project lib_UserManager project, to do so go to convertigo admin console: http://localhost:28080/convertigo/admin/login.html and type [login and password](#convertigo-server).
+You have to configure project _lib_UserManager_ .
+To do so go to convertigo admin console: http://**your_server**:28080/convertigo/admin/login.html and type [login and password](../using-convertigo-administration-console/#accessing-the-administration-console).
 Then, click on project on the left hand side to access to project list view.
-On the left side of lib_UserManager project, you will se a red warning icon, click on it to create symbols.
+On the left side of _lib_UserManager_ project, you will se a red warning icon, click on it to create symbols.

+{% include image.html file="guide_img/UserManagerForms.png" caption="Figure: Symbols UserManager 1" %}

 Now that its done, click on symbols on the left hand side.

+{% include image.html file="guide_img/UserManagerSymbols.png" caption="Figure: Symbols UserManager 2" %}

 You will have to define 3 symbols:
 * lib_UserManager.adminUser
-  * This user must be an active directory account, who has at least read only access right, and so can execute research and whole tree
+  * This user must be an active directory account, who has at least read only access right, and so can execute research on whole tree (expected synthax is DOMAIN_NAME\USER)
-    * expected synthax is DOMAIN_NAME\USER
 * lib_UserManager.adminPassword.secret
   * Password of our active directory user
 * lib_UserManager.ldapServer
-  * url of LDAP server such as ldap://localhost:389
+  * Url of LDAP server such as ldap://**LDAP_SERVER**:389